 How to foster effective nonprofit advisory boards

 Is your nonprofit considering setting up an advisory board?
-Before taking the leap, make sure your organization defines what role the advisory board will play and how the group will differ from the board of directors or trustees.
+Before taking the leap, make sure your organization defines the advisory board's role and how the group will differ from the board of directors or trustees.

-For example, one advisory board could be established to involve prospective donors, offering them a forum to give advice as well as donate and fundraise.
+One advisory board, for example, could be established to involve prospective donors, offering them a forum to give advice as well as donate and fundraise.
 Another advisory board could be made up of those who are more representative of the community, such as young adults.
 Rather than fundraise, members of this advisory board could provide input on the organization's work.

 Yet another kind of advisory board could serve as a way for prestigious former governing board members or community leaders to lend their names to the nonprofit's letterhead.
 Some nonprofits also might treat advisory boards as a way to train future members of the board of directors.